swimdrinkfish/opendata/v1.0/README.md

 ## Commentary and Issue Reporting

-If you have a comment about the current version of this draft, please open an issue here on GitHub:
+If you have a comment about the current version of this standard, please open an issue here on GitHub:

 [https://github.com/swimdrinkfish/opendata/issues](https://github.com/swimdrinkfish/opendata/issues)